 The Long Term Solution

-Residential treatment is not a “quick fix” for your son or your family.
+Treatment is not a “quick fix” for your son or your family.
 As an ethical and reputable treatment provider, Family First Adolescent Services helps teenage boys and their families gain valuable insight on how to begin treating the emotional, mental, and behavioral patterns that have disrupted the family system.
 Our clients learn to process the emotional issues and early childhood traumas that have been blocking personal growth.
 In this way, our families begin the individual and collective healing process.
 Providing a space for families to gain new tools, awareness, and stronger relationships, the journey toward long term success is then sustainable.

 We provide one year of free follow up care through the Family First Alumni Program in order to be a part of that journey and assist where we can.